History of Cambridgeshire: Politics

 Cambridgeshire returned three members to Parliament in 1290, and in 1295 the county returned two members, the borough of Cambridge two members, and the city of Ely two members, this being the sole return for Ely.
 The university was summoned to return members in 1300 and again in 1603, but no returns are recorded before 1614, after which it continued to return two members.
-Under the Reform Act of 1832 the county returned three members.
+Under the Reform Act 1832 the county returned three members.

 Economy

 Cambridgeshire is historically an agricultural county.
 The Domesday Survey mentions over 90 mills and numerous valuable fisheries, especially eel-fisheries, and contains frequent references to wheat, malt and honey.
 The county had a flourishing wool-industry in the 14th century, and became noted for its worsted cloths.
 The Black Death of 1349 and the ravages committed during the Wars of the Roses were followed by periods of severe depression, and in 1439 several Cambridgeshire towns obtained a remission of taxation on the plea of poverty.
 In the 16th century, barley for malt was grown in large quantities in the south, and the manufacture of willow baskets was carried on in the fen-districts.
 Saffron was extensively cultivated in the 18th century, and paper was manufactured near Sturbridge.
 Sturbridge fair was at this period reckoned the largest in Europe, the chief articles of merchandise being wool, hops and leather; and the Newmarket races and horse trade were already famous.
 Large waste areas were brought under cultivation in the 17th century through the drainage of the fen-district, which was brought to completion about 1652 through the labors of Cornelius Vermuyden, a Dutchman.
 The coprolite industry was very profitable for a short period from 1850 to 1880, and its decline was accompanied by a general industrial and agricultural depression.